pbgso/pbgso.github.io/speakers.md

                     <header class="major">
                     <h3>Jillian Foerster</h3>
                     </header>
-                    <p> Jillian Foerster received her PhD at the University of Wisconsin-Madison.
-She is currently a Research Scientist at DuPont Pioneer.
+                    <p>Jillian Foerster received her B.S. degree in 2009 from Grand Valley State University in Cell and Molecular Biology.
+She continued her education at the University of Wisconsin-Madison, where she earned her Ph.D. in 2013 in Plant Breeding and Plant Genetics on the genetic structure and agronomic importance of vegetative phase change in maize.
+Jillian is currently a research scientist at DuPont Pioneer in Des Moines, Iowa within the Plant Breeding Product Development and Breeding Technologies departments.
+In this role she helps develop and optimize field and molecular breeding strategies for soybean product development.
                     </p>
                 </div>
             </div>